 There are few public health threats as concerning as the spread of rabies.
 A bite or scratch from an infected animal can spread this deadly viral disease from animal to animal or animal to person.

 coyotes, bats, foxes and – most frequently – raccoons.
 Diseased animals may behave differently than healthy ones.
 They may stagger, behave aggressively, be out at times of the day when they wouldn’t normally (nocturnal raccoons active during the day) and may salivate excessively or "foam at the mouth."

-Citizens who have nuisance raccoons can contact a wildlife trapper.
+DO NOT relocate raccoons; it is against the law in Pinellas County.
 If bitten or scratched by a raccoon contact the bite department at (727) 582-2608.
 Relocating a raccoon is illegal and leads to fighting among raccoons and the spread of disease.
+Pinellas County Code